7 Self-Care Moves Every Mom Needs to Try This Week

 What’s more, moms are natural caretakers, which means we ensure that everyone in the family is well-fed, looked after, and happy—even if that means our own needs are neglected.
-Less than 7 percent of American adults do something to take care of their health each day, according to the Journal of The American Board of Family Medicine.
-But “self-care” is a hot buzzword for a reason: We cannot effectively care for others if we haven’t taken care of ourselves.
+“Self-care” is a hot buzzword for a reason: We cannot effectively care for others if we haven’t taken care of ourselves.

 Just to be absolutely clear, self-care is not about self-indulgence.
 As Leighann Marquiss, a life coach from Pittsburgh, Pennsylvania, explains, taking care of our emotional well-being is so much more than the temporary boost we receive from something like retail therapy.
 “Self-care is participating in activities that help our body release and counterbalance stress.
 I encourage moms to think of something that feeds them physically, mentally, or spiritually.
 Things like exercise, relaxation, or a walk in the outdoors; podcasts, reading, or seminars; mediation, prayer, or emotionally connecting with others.”

-So, with that in mind, commit this week to a small daily activity that nourishes you.
+So, with that in mind, as part of a self-care plan, commit this week to a small daily activity that nourishes you.
 Something that makes you take stock of your life, experience gratitude, and relax and focus on yourself, for a change!
 You’ll feel in control, rested, and ready for family fun.

-Entrust the care of your child to a close relative, friend, or a sitter you know, and walk out of the house—whether you go to a movie, wander around the mall, take yourself to lunch, or just walk around the block.
+Entrust the care of your child to a close relative, friend, or a sitter you know, and walk out of the house—whether you go to the park or just walk around the block.
 The first time you leave without your newborn, it can feel like a part of you is missing.
 However, having some time out of the house and on your own is essential to feeling like yourself again.
 There may be practical reasons why you need to be close to home, for instance, if you are breastfeeding, but otherwise taking a break from your mommy responsibilities can feel like a refreshing vacation, even if it’s only for the afternoon!

 Exercise is a fantastic way for frazzled parents to care for themselves.
-The natural burst of feel-good boost hormones combined with some solitude makes any workout a time to reconnect with our body and return home feeling re-energized.
+The natural burst of feel-good boost hormones combined with some solitude makes any work out a time to reconnect with our body and return home feeling re-energized.
 Yoga, with its emphasis on balance and reflection, is particularly relaxing and centering.
-Try signing up for Gaia, which focuses on mindfulness through yoga, and offers an on-demand subscription service to over 5,000 customizable videos, so you can create a yoga or meditation practice at home or on the road.
+Try a service like Gaia or one of the free online options; there are so many options that you can create a yoga or meditation practice that fits your needs.